One second, two seconds,…., five seconds, still loading?

 - ● 128MB+ WordPress memory (256MB recommended)

-2. Install A Lightweight Theme
+2. Install A Lightweight Theme for the betterment of your Elementor page speed.

 The combination of a lightweight theme and speedy hosting will result in a lightning-fast website.
 As you’ve already chosen your hosting, it’s time to hunt a lightweight yet multi-functional theme.